If your birth data is used on this site and you would prefer it wasn't, contact me (bottom of page for address) about removal.

 The useful part of astrology is it can answer questions that only modern science can raise.
 It can take us deeper into mind/body and environment/heredity questions than any other science.
 It can identify current and potential physical, mental, and behavioral problems.
 It identifies "excesses" of consciousness which lead to disastrous behaviors and illnesses.
 All of these yield consistent and quantifiable information.
 In doing so they place astrology firmly in the category of a research tool as well as diagnostic aid.
 Astrology also has unprecedented potential as a learning aid: I can better understand another’s experience if ever in my life I have approached their astrology which represents that form of consciousness.
 If it is a painful experience, and in all my life I only experienced something half that difficult (indicated by its astrology), then I have some idea how bad it is for the other fellow.
 The same is true of being conned.
 Gambling.
 Asocial behavior.
 Being blindly in love.
 And so on.
 These are all astrologically sponsored experiences, moderated by the individual's genuine understanding.

 Unlike most other sciences, astrology is unique in that it can also give us information about timing and duration of many conditions.
+(The paper about John Forbes Nash's schizophrenia is an excellent example.
+Here is the link: Paper on Nash.)
 It can help us better see whether any particular treatment, diet, or practice helped the patient, or did he “heal himself?”
 That is, did the astrology that sponsored his condition change for the better?
 We live in a society filled with a multitude of forms of help.
 Can any one get the help he needs, or are certain astrological conditions necessary?

 Astrology can illuminate the question of whether or not persistent, concerted effort to change our mind set (or our level of consciousness) changed our condition.
 Finally, in order to grasp what we actually accomplish with consciousness, we need an accurate map of each individual's skew on it.
 If we don't know where he started from, how can we tell how far he has come?
 What has he created--willed--and what has he simply fulfilled?
 More than any other science, astrology gives us that map.
 Without it, the other sciences--which have made tremendous gains in the study of consciousness in the past eighty years--are still working out of the black box of “primordial substance” called consciousness.
 By the time consciousness expresses through us as living beings on this planet it is not primordial.
 It is highly developed.

 Papers listed below show some of the areas astrological information separates the wheat from the chaff diagnostically.
 As stated above, the method used here is not the traditional Western (or even Eastern, for that matter) one.
 For the best explanation of it, read the paper titled "About This Method" with a link at the bottom of this page.
+(As if 10.2016, I have updated the section on orbs but not yet put it into the Method paper.
+It can be found as the only section in double blockquotes in my most recent paper on the 2016 election.
+I will transfer it when I have more time.)
 This method appears more complex than others.
 Actually, because of its consistency, in ways it is simpler, much simpler.
 For a better understanding of the empirically-derived rules for reading this form of astrology, read the paper "Chart Reading Rules," link at bottom of this page.

 Information necessary to cast a chart is: (1) date of birth, (2) time of birth (from birth certificate), (3) location of birth (town, county if the state contains two towns of the same name, state, country).
-In addition, (4) date of diagnosis is helpful but not the diagnosis itself in confirming conditions.
-I usually ask for two or three incidents--like auto accidents, surgery, marriage, birth of children--to confirm that the time given on the birth certificate is correct and not approximate.
+I am no longer doing readings.

 In Various Stages of Completion: